AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT3.rst

     #.
 At some point network error might have happened, forcing the library
        to reconnect the socket, possibly changing its underlying descriptor.

     #.
-The data model might have changed (for instance due to spontanous Bootstrap
+The data model might have changed (for instance due to spontaneous Bootstrap
        Write) and some Server were added / removed or their credentials were modified.